AmineDjeghri/awesome-os-setup/README.md

  Give it a try:
  - Install WSL ``` wsl --install ```
  - Restart you computer
- - in windows search bar, search for `ubuntu` and click on it.
+ - In windows search bar, search for `ubuntu` and click on it.
 It will launch the terminal and install it.
 If it's not there, make sure you have correctly installed WSL by searching wsl in your windows search bar.
  - Run directly Ubuntu from windows search bar (or launch windows terminal and choose ubuntu or launch windows terminal and run the command `ubuntu`)

 #### install miniconda in WSL: